6 Sources

 Source: The Motley Fool

-Additionally, TSMC is exposed to currency risk due to its high U.S. dollar exposure.
-The strengthening Taiwanese dollar against the weakening U.S. dollar has already impacted the company's operating margins 1.
-To manage this risk, TSMC Global Ltd. is preparing to raise $10 billion by issuing new shares, marking its largest equity move to date 1.
+TSMC is also grappling with currency risks due to its high U.S. dollar exposure.
+The strengthening Taiwanese dollar against the volatile U.S. dollar has impacted the company's operating margins 1.
+To manage this volatility and maintain capital flexibility, TSMC Global Ltd. is preparing to raise $10 billion by issuing new shares, marking its largest equity move to date 1.

 Technology